amtzespinosa/pwnpress/README.md

 Now, run the tool:
 `pwnpress`

-> Note: It has been tested only Kali Linux 2025.2 and works lovely!
+> Note: It has been tested only on Kali Linux 2025.2 and works lovely!

 <div align="center">
   <img src="/pwnpress_img/pwnpress_kali.png" alt="pwnpress console in kali linux">